SNAP Benefits in North Dakota: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
-Think of it as a special debit card just for your food assistance.
-It allows you to access your benefits electronically, making shopping simple and secure.
+Think of it like a debit card, but specifically for your food assistance funds.
+It's the tool you'll use to purchase groceries at authorized stores.

 What Can You Buy with SNAP Benefits?